Serhioromano/sr-db-sync/README.md

 4. **Sync with code is painful.** A developer changed the schema locally but forgot to write a migration.
 Production starts throwing "column not found" errors.

+5. **Rolling back one or a few versions is very difficult.** Every "up" migration needs a hand-written "down" migration — and the two drift apart.
+Going back two releases means running several down-steps in the right order, each one guessed, each one tested on production.
+No down-migrations at all?
+Then rollback means restoring a backup and losing everything written since.
+And when the database was never exactly at version N (hotfixes, manual tweaks, a colleague's local schema), "roll back one version" has no well-defined meaning.

 **sr-db-sync** takes a different approach.

 ---